Programming: Logic, Design and Implementation (CIS120/17)

 ASSIGNMENTS TO DO:

-Second assignment: This is an individual assignment Access Database Assignment on BCC College Resources This assignment must be done with the user interface covered in the notes and examples last week. it should not be done with SQL - next weeks assignment will deal with SQL.
+This is a database assignment (it is due on Sept 25th) Access Database Assignment on BCC College Resources This assignment must be done with the Access user interface covered in the notes and examples.
+It should not be done with SQL - next weeks assignment will deal with SQL.
 It is acceptable to leave some data blank and makeup some data, but you should find some data on your own as well.

 Week #2